 Calculations with ADF yield results for one-determinant electronic states, which are not always the 'true' states of the molecule.
-The evaluation of the correct multiplet energies is not trivial in this approach; see the Theory document.
+The evaluation of the correct multiplet energies is not trivial in this approach, see further below the section on multiplet energies.
 The point is to evaluate a specific multiplet state as a linear combination of selected one-determinant functions, each computed in the field of the so-called Average-of-Configuration (AOC).
 Typically, in an open shell system, the AOC is the spin-restricted system in which all orbitals in the open shell are degenerate and equally occupied.
 The AOC serves then as a fragment for the subsequent calculations, in which the different open shell orbitals are occupied differently by specifying the appropriate occupation numbers as explained below.